Irwin switches to BSB Honda after NW200 issues

 "We had a lot of issues.
 Mainly with electronic stability, we struggled quite a lot, both me and John [team-mate McGuinness]," said Irwin.

 "You look forward to doing 200mph but it wasn't fun out there.
 That's not an excuse.
-It was too mad and we were too unstable on those conditions.
+It was too mad and we were too unstable in those conditions.

 "Electronically Superbikes are great - they help you with corner entry, they help you with corner exit - but I had nothing the whole Superbike session.